 - The user can also try database console command DBCC REPAIR and DBCC CHECKDB to fix SQL database corruption, this particular method requires a lot of technical knowledge & grip on command.
 It is thus suggested that non-technical users should not go for this solution.
 This method is only useful in case of minor level corruption.

 How to Fix SQL Server System Database Corruption Using Software

-Users can try SQL Recovery Software to eradicate SQL database corruption in the best possible way.
-The tool repairs corrupt SQL database files(MDF & NDF) and allow to recover & scan triggers, rules, tables, functions, stored procedure etc. The understandable UI of this tool makes it possible to recover various other SQL objects present in MDF & NDF file without any hassle.
+Users can try SQL Recovery Software to repair corrupt SQL database files(MDF & NDF).
+It allow to recover & scan triggers, rules, tables, functions, stored procedure etc. The understandable User Interface of this tool makes it possible to recover various other SQL objects present in MDF & NDF file without any hassle.